 Nazareth - The choice of US ambassador to Israel has never before incurred such scrutiny or provoked such controversy.

 Usually, the appointment is approved by the Senate's foreign relations committee by consensus.
-But David Friedman's confirmation vote last Thursday split largely on partisan lines, with Republicans backing him and all but one Democrat opposing him.
+But David Friedman's confirmation vote in March split largely on partisan lines, with Republicans backing him and all but one Democrat opposing him.

 Tens of thousands of liberal American Jews signed a petition opposing his nomination, and major Jewish organisations and hundreds of rabbis also objected.